-ROJECT DESIGN: 40 POINTS The program design is complete, adheres to program guidelines, all necessary components are identified in the application, and demonstrates an effective use of THDA resources.
-1. Site Control - Up to 3 points The Applicant owns the property on which the proposed housing will be developed.
+PROJECT DESIGN: 40 TROUBET DESIGN.
+POINTS The program design is complete the application, and demonstrat e, adheres to program guidelines, all necessary components are es an effective use of THDA resources. identified in 1.
+Site Control - Up to 3 points The Applicant owns the property on which the proposed housing will be developed.
 3 Points The Applicant has an option or contract to purchase the property on which the proposed housing will be developed.
 2 Points The Applicant demonstrates a consistent and successful history of securing ownership control of property over the past five years prior to the Application Due Date that equals either: (1) the number of single family units proposed in the application or (2) if multifamily housing, the number of multifamily sites proposed for acquisition in the application.
 1 Point 2.
-The project is physically, administratively, and financially feasible with sufficient revenue for the on-going operation of the housing during the compliance period - Up to 10 points The project feasibility worksheet is completed correctly and demonstrates that operating revenue supports operating expenses and expected cash flow is positive.
-The physical unit design is appropriate for the target population such that all individuals, including those with physical disabilities, have full access to all common areas and amenities in the unit.
-If site control has been established, the proposed housing meets local zoning requirements, if applicable.
-Up to 10 points Rent Reasonableness - Up to 5 points Rents are affordable, such that OUD households targeted by the application will not pay more than 30% of their income on rent and utilities.
+The project is physically, administratively, and financially feasible with The project feasibility worksheet is completed correctly and demonstrates that operating revenue supports operating expenses and expected cash flow is positive.
+Up to 10 points sufficient revenue for the on-going operation of the housing during the compliance period - Up to The physical unit design is appropriate for the target population such that all individuals, including those with physical disabilities, have full access to all common areas and amenities in the unit.
+10 points If site control has been established, the proposed housing meets local zoning requirements, if applicable.
+3. Rent Reasonableness - Up to 5 points Rents are affordable, such that OUD households targeted by the application will not pay more than 30% of their income on rent and utilities.
 Up to 5 points 4.
 Match - Up to 3 points The application demonstrates firm commitments of match greater than or equal to 25.0% of the CHI-2 grant request.
 3 points The application demonstrates firm commitments of match between 15.0% - 24.99% of the CHI-2 grant request.
 2 points The application demonstrates firm commitments of match between 5.0% - 14.99% of the CHI-2 grant request.
 1 point